-You may also know of Gdansk by its German name of Danzig, as this was the piece of Poland that Hitler invaded that prompted the start of World War II.
-(However, I wouldn’t recommend calling it “Danzig.”)
-The city was actually entirely destroyed during the war but rebuilt to the gem it is today.
+You may also know of Gdansk by its German name of Danzig, as this was a piece of Poland that Hitler invaded that prompted the start of World War II.
+(However, I wouldn’t recommend calling it “Danzig” today.)
+Like many of Poland’s cities, Gdansk was actually entirely destroyed during the war but rebuilt to the gem it is now.

 Things to Do in Gdansk

 There are roughly three long streets that have Old Town charm, and the city extends further.
 The streets are Długa, Piwna, and Świętego Ducha, and beyond that, the city of Gdansk absolutely oozes with charm.
 You can easily spend hours roaming the streets and seeing all the colours and designs of the buildings.
 The designs were inspired by Dutch architecture but are clearly Polish with their colourful facades.
 I was amazed by the size of the city as I was expecting something much smaller.
 It is very expansive and every street is either picturesque or holds a few gems.